Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 3. Sky

-- You can select/delete up to 1 sky from the sky editor.
+- You can select/delete up to 1 sky entity from the sky editor.

 ## 4. Terrain

-- You can select/delete up to 1 terrain from the terrain editor.
+- You can select/delete up to 1 terrain entity from the terrain editor.

 ## 5. Water

-- You can select/delete up to 1 water from the water editor.
+- You can select/delete up to 1 water entity from the water editor.
 - The water height can be moved upwards and downwards

 ## 6. Models

-- You can place/edit/delete models in the world.
+- You can place/edit/delete model entities in the world.
 - If a terrain is selected, you can place the model on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the model.
 - You can attach an (endless) animation to a placed model.

 ## 7. Billboards

-- You can place/edit/delete billboards in the world.
+- You can place/edit/delete billboard entities in the world.
 - If a terrain is selected, you can place the model on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the sound.